SEI-TAS/kalki-iot-interface/README.md

 - Docker has to be installed.
 - Each API plugin may have additional setup requirements.
 Review the readme file for each plugin that is to be used to set up all necessary configs or dependencies.

+## Configuration
+The file app/config.json contains mandatory and optional configuration:

+- device_controller_api_ip (mandatory): IP of the Control Node where the Device Controller is.
+- device_controller_api_port (optional): port where Device Controller is listening, default should be ok in most cases.
+- iot_interface_api_port (optional): port where IoT Interface is listening locally, default should be ok in most cases.

 ## Usage
 ### Kalki-Iot-Interface Only
 First compile and build a docker image with: